TU-COSC-Dierbach/Practicum-01-Repo/README.md

 `Scanner.java`

-The first place it looks is in the files within the program project.
+The first place it looks is the files of the program project.
 If not found there, then is looks in the `java.lang` package.
 If not found there, then it looks for a Scanner.java file in whatever list of places are